-Under the strict liability law, it doesn't matter whether or not the dog that bit you has displayed aggressive behavior in the past; in California, a dog's owner is responsible for the harmful or vicious actions of his or her dog, regardless of past behavior or location.
+Under California's strict liability law, it doesn't matter whether or not the dog that bit you has displayed aggressive behavior in the past; in California, a dog's owner is responsible for the harmful or vicious actions of his or her dog, regardless of past behavior or location.

-At the Inland Empire Law Group, we take California's strict liability dog bite law seriously.
-As a longtime member of the Rancho Cucamonga community, I know how important it is for my four children to be able to play safely in their own backyard without coming to harm.
+At the Inland Empire Law Group, our Rancho Cucamonga dog bite lawyer takes California's strict liability dog bite law seriously.
+As a longtime member of the Rancho Cucamonga community, David Ricks knows how important it is for children to be able to play safely in their own backyard without coming to harm.
 Almost half of dog bite attacks happen to children under 14 — and about 500 children visit hospital emergency rooms each day seeking medical attention for dog mauling injuries.

 Negligent dog owners who do not restrain or fence their dogs are not just "careless" or "bad pet owners" — they are making our backyards, playgrounds, and communities less safe for others.
-More than that, they are breaking the law and are responsible for the damages that their animal caused to you or your child.
+More than that, they are breaking the law and are responsible for the damages that their dog caused to you or your child.

 Dog bites can have serious mental and physical repercussions, especially in children.
-If the owner of the dog that attacked you or a loved one was negligent, then they are responsible for your medical bills, the continuing cost of the chronic conditions such as PTSD, and your pain and suffering.
+If the owner of the dog that attacked you or a loved one was negligent, then they are responsible for your medical bills, the continuing cost of chronic conditions such as PTSD, and your pain and suffering.